 Abstract

 First-order staggered-grid finite-difference methods are widely used to synthesize seismograms theoretically.
 They are also the basis of least-squares reverse time migration and full waveform inversion.
 It is important to accelerate the wave-equation simulation while still preserving high accuracy.
-Usually the same staggered-grid finite difference operator is used for all of the first-order spatial derivatives in the first-order acoustic wave equation.
+Usually the same staggered-grid finite difference operator is used for all of the first-order spatial derivatives in the first-order acoustic wave-equation.
 In this paper, we propose a simplified staggered-grid finite-difference scheme which uses different finite-difference operators for different first-order spatial derivatives in the first-order acoustic wave-equation.
 Because the new dispersion relation is linear, the staggered-grid finite-difference coefficients are determined in the time-space domain with the previously proposed linear method.
 We demonstrate by dispersion analysis and numerical simulation the efficiency of the proposed method.

 Introduction